 The best dog food, the healthiest dog food, is not dry (kibble) or canned.
 Of any brand.

-I'm glad you're thinking about which brand, because there are SO many bad brands.
-In a minute we'll talk about the key ingredient that makes the best dog foods stand out from the crowd.
+But there are a few brands that can make an acceptable meal now and then.
+In a moment, we'll talk about the key ingredient that makes those brands stand out from the crowd.

 Contaminated pet food: is your brand safe?